brandonjaipersaud/piazza-qabot-gpt/README.md

 # Question Classification and Answering Framework

-At a high-level, my framework takes a CSV file and performs question classification/answering across rows on the CSV.
+My framework takes a CSV file and performs question classification/answering across rows on the CSV.
 Experiment stats and the CSV file augmented with model classifications/answers gets saved to a directory. `experiments/` contains all files associated with running experiments.

 ## Directory Structure